-What Happens to Your Skin When You Skip SunscreenMay 27, 2022
+What Happens to Your Skin When You Skip SunscreenSeptember 07, 2023

 Skipping Sunscreen Can Lead to Skin Cancer

 Before understanding the consequences of skipping sunscreen, it’s important to note how UV radiation works and affects the skin.
 UV radiation ranges from a wavelength of 100 to 400 nanometers.
-“UVA and UVB rays are somewhere in the 300 to 400 range,” Dr. Ginn explains.
+“UVA and UVB rays are somewhere in the 300 to 400 range,” says Dr. Ginn.

 While non-melanoma skin cancer often has a high survival rate, melanoma does not.
 According to the Skin Cancer Foundation, “melanoma accounts for less than 1% of skin cancer cases, but the vast majority of skin cancer deaths.”

-Dr. Ginn says that this research is what caused there to be a higher priority on UVA protection and the reason why you should always look for “broad-spectrum” (which means it offers protection against both UVB and UVA rays) on the label of your sunscreen.
-If you need a recommendation, we love the Lancôme UV Expert Aquagel Defense 50 Sunscreen, which is an all-in-one, oil-free face primer and moisturizer with SPF 50 that gives long-lasting hydration and helps protect the skin from sun damage.
-We also love the La Roche Posay Anthelios UV Correct Face Sunscreen SPF 70.
+Dr. Ginn says that this research placed a higher priority on UVA protection and is the reason why you should always look for the phrase “broad-spectrum” (which means it offers protection against both UVB and UVA rays) on the label of your sunscreen.

 Skipping Sunscreen Can Also Cause Wrinkles, Fine Lines and Dark Spots